-What is net zero and how is the UK doing?
+What is net zero and how are the UK and other countries doing?

 It's generally recognised that a global effort is needed to tackle climate change.

-For this reason, the UK's net zero target will only make sense if every other country is moving in the same direction.
+For this reason, net zero targets only make sense if every other country is moving in the same direction.

 Although 132 countries have publicly pledged to reach net zero emissions before 2050, China - currently the biggest producer of CO2 in the world - says it is aiming for "carbon neutrality" by 2060, although it has not set out exactly what this means and how it will get there.